-- WP1 will analyse partnerships, frameworks and obstacles and will implement networking activities for reinforcing an Africa-EU bi-regional STI partnership between research and innovation actors (co-lead by ACU and AOSTI).
+- WP1 analysed partnerships, frameworks and obstacles and implemented networking activities for reinforcing an Africa-EU bi-regional STI partnership between research and innovation actors (co-lead by ACU and AOSTI).

-- WP3 will offer contributions to the evidence-base for the planning and decision making processes of bi-regional STI governance structures, such as HLPD, and will offer support to the implementation of HLPD´s recommendations (co-lead by DGRSDT and IRD).
+- WP3 offered contributions to the evidence-base for the planning and decision making processes of bi-regional STI governance structures, such as HLPD, and also offered support to the implementation of HLPD´s recommendations (co-lead by DGRSDT and IRD).

-- WP5 will assure effective and efficient project management for maximising project impact (coordinator DLR).
+- WP5 assured effective and efficient project management for maximising project impact (coordinator DLR).

-Although each WP has a particular focus, work packages are closely interlinked.
-These linkages are developed and adjusted in process.
+Although each WP had a particular focus, work packages are closely interlinked.
+These linkages were developed and adjusted in process.